seeleteam/seele-md/Dev/SIP.md

 ## PURPUSE

-For compatibility between HD (Hierarchical Deterministic) Wallet implementations following the [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) standard, this document aims to specify the rules of address discovery for Seele.
+For compatibility between HD (Hierarchical Deterministic) Wallets that follows the [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) schema, this document aims to specify the rules of address discovery for supporting Seele.

 ## SCHEME